TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/GME Unity Demo Guide.md

 Talking Members：Show the members who are talking in the room.

-3D Voice Effect: Switch 3D voice and show or hide the 3D voice settings interface.
+3D Voice Effect: Switch for 3D voice.
+Show or hide the 3D voice settings interface.

-Voice Change：Select voice type.
-10 kinds of voice type are supported.
+Voice Change：Select voice font type.
+10 kinds of voice font are supported.

 3D Voice Effect setting:

-- Userid: The user id using 3D voice, you can select any speaking members except yourself in the room.
+- Userid: The user id expected to use 3D voice, you can select any speaking members except yourself in the room.

-- Azimuth: The angle of the horizontal direction relative to yourself, which will be 0 at the front, 90 at the right, -90 at the left and 180 or -180 at the back.
+- Azimuth: The angle in the horizontal direction relative to yourself, which will be 0 at the front, 90 at the right, -90 at the left and 180 or -180 at the back.

-- Elevation: The angle of the vertical direction relative to yourself.
+- Elevation: The angle in the vertical direction relative to yourself.
 On a horizontal plane with yourself, the angle will be 0, directly below will be -90, and directly above will be 90.

 - Distance: Relative distance from yourself.